arcode35/ShareSched/README.md

 # ShareSched 📅
-Have you ever felt overwhelmed by all the syllabi being thrown at you the first week of classes?
-Do you hate having to go through 10 pages of a syllabus to find the information that really matters?
-SyllaBye allows you to upload pdfs of your syllabi and extracts the key information found in every syllabus.
-From grade information to how many tests, SyllaBye allows you to know what you need to know without all the other fluff!
-Say goodbye to syllabi and hello to SyllaBye.
+Have you ever wanted to compare schedules with a friend but found it too tedious to compare every little time, professor, and location?
+ShareSched is an app that allows you to upload a picture of a schedule and extract the key details from it.
+ShareSched can also find similarities in your schedule and your friend’s whether it’s location, professor, class section, or more!
+ScareSched is the app you need when schedule planning time comes up.

 ## MVP